DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

         - This is the default mode where the AP offers a BSS (more multiple BSSs) for clients to associate with

     - FLEXCONNECT
-        - Like a LIGHTWEIGHT AP in local mode, it offers ONE or MORE BSSs for clients to associate with
+        - Like a Lightweight AP in local mode, it offers one or more BSSs for clients to associate with
-        - However, FLEXCONNECT allows the AP to locally SWITCH traffic between the wired (trunk) and wireless networks (access) if the tunnels to the WLC go down
+        - However, FLEXCONNECT allows the AP to locally switch traffic between the wired (trunk) and wireless networks (access) if the tunnels to the WLC go down

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aa2d7d98-2d6f-46b6-ab38-7acc96c8dc52)

 - SNIFFER
-    - The AP does not OFFER a BSS for clients
+    - The AP does not offer a BSS for clients
-    - Dedicated to CAPTURING 802.11 frames and SENDING them to a device running software such as WIRESHARK
+    - Dedicated to capturing 802.11 frames and sending them to a device running software such as Wireshark

 - MONITOR
     - The AP does not offer a BSS for clients
-    - Dedicated to RECEIVING 802.11 frames to detect rogue devices
+    - Dedicated to receiving 802.11 frames to detect rogue devices
-    - If a client is found to be a rogue device, an AP can send DE-AUTHENTICATION messages to disassociate the rogue device from the AP
+    - If a client is found to be a rogue device, an AP can send de-authentication messages to disassociate the rogue device from the AP

 - ROGUE DETECTOR
-    - The AP does not even USE its RADIO
+    - The AP does not even use its radio
-    - It LISTENS to traffic on the wired network only, but it receives a list of SUSPECTED rogue clients and AP MAC addresses from the WLC
+    - It listens to traffic on the wired network only, but it receives a list of suspected rogue clients and AP MAC addresses from the WLC
-    - By LISTENING to ARP messages on the wired network and correlating it with the information it receives from the WLC, it can DETECT rogue devices
+    - By listening to ARP messages on the wired network and correlating it with the information it receives from the WLC, it can detect rogue devices

 - SE-CONNECT (SPECTRUM EXPERT CONNECT)
-    - The AP does not OFFER a BSS for clients
+    - The AP does not offer a BSS for clients
-    - Dedicated to RF SPECTRUM ANALYSIS on all CHANNELS
+    - Dedicated to RF spectrum analysis on all channels
-    - It can send information to software such as Cisco Spectrum Expert on a PC to COLLECT and ANALYZE the data
+    - It can send information to software such as Cisco Spectrum Expert on a PC to collect and analyze the data

 - BRIDGE / MESH
-    - Like the autonomous APs *OUTDOOR BRIDGE* mode, the LIGHTWEIGHT AP can be a DEDICATED BRIDGE between SITES (Example:  over LONG distances)
+    - Like the autonomous APs *outdoor bridge* mode, the lightweight AP can be a dedicated bridge between sites (Example:  over long distances)
     - A MESH can be made between the access points

 - FLEX PLUS BRIDGE
-    - Adds FLEXCONNECT functionality to the BRIDGE / MESH mode
+    - Adds flexconnect functionality to the bridge / mesh mode
     - Allows wireless access points to locally forward traffic even if connectivity to the WLC is lost